ramosmicael/VidyoConnector-cordova/README.md

       cordova plugin add https://github.com/Vidyo/VidyoIOCordovaPlugin.git

-## How to create this plugin from scratch
+## How to create this plugin from scratch (optional)

+This step is optional and needed only if you want to build the plugin using a different sample than the one i have used.

 This section explains how you can build your own Cordova plugin for Vidyo.io using the Android sample application.